nantoniazzi/playground-xiObKyir/markdowns/welcome.md

 This is a proof of concept about how to use rich clients applications on the tech.io platform.

-Other POC will show how to run iOs and Android code on the platform.
+Other POC will show how to run iOS and Android code on the platform.

-Stay tunned :)
+Stay tuned :)

 @[]({stubs: [], command: "bash run.sh"})